Engin-Boot/capture-behavior-of-a-visit-counter-venkatesh-cs/needs-tech.md

 Scenario: Reconcile counts if the sensor is offline for a while

-Given that sensor system and central server are connected and sensor system can access count data from central server When sensor is back online,
+Given that sensor system can access count data from central server When sensor is back online,
 Then read count data from server and start counting from that value